 Common Degree Outcomes

 The Community College Survey of Engagement (CCSSE) is a survey that collects data on student engagement and five benchmarks of effective education; active and collaborative learning, student effort, academic challenge, student faculty interaction, and support for learners.
-The CCSSE data was collected in the winter of 2013, 2010, and 2007.
-The Program Assessment Team has aligned the applicable questions on the CCSSE to Macomb's Common Degree Outcomes (CDOs) for an indirect assessment of CDOs.
-The office of Institutional Research is in the process of creating a report that will show the students' perception of involvement in activities related to the five Common Degree Outcomes and a comparison to the previous two collections of data.
-Check back to see a copy of this report.
+The CCSSE data is collected every 3 years beginning in the Winter of 2007.
+The Program Assessment Team aligned the applicable questions on the CCSSE to Macomb's Common Degree Outcomes (CDOs) for an indirect assessment of CDOs.
+The office of Institutional Research created a report that maps the students' perception of involvement in activities identified in CCSSE and related to the five Common Degree Outcomes.
+The report indicates that the students perceive that they are involved in the activities that are identified in CCSSE and mapped to Common Degree Outcomes and that this involvement has increased over time.

 Program Level Student Learning Outcomes

-A current project of the office of Academic Development is to collect the information across the disciplines on program level outcomes and assessment activities, so that the information can be housed electronically and accessible by all.
+The Office of Academic Development collected the information across the disciplines on program level outcomes and assessment activities.
+The information is housed in the Curriculum Warehouse.
 There are approximately 80 programs that lead to degrees (in addition to many transfer plans, certificate options, and areas of study) at Macomb.
-Check back to see the related outcome statements and assessment activities as we update the list.
-Each of our career area programs has advisory boards and many have outside accreditation bodies in addition to the North Central Association’s Higher Learning Commission accreditation.
+In addition to the information that is housed in the Curriculum Warehouse, each of our career area programs has advisory boards and many have outside accreditation bodies in addition to the North Central Association’s Higher Learning Commission accreditation.
 The lead faculty member of each career area program ensures that the program outcomes and content meet the accreditation bodies’ standards and align to national/state tests and certifications.